Princess Diana’s Secretary Reveals Why She Kept a Fridge Filled With Her Own Blood

 Regarding threats, Diana’s former butler, Paul Burrell, claimed that she was very paranoid toward the end of her life and believed that the royals were out to harm her.

-The Telegraph noted that Burrell insists that the princess wrote him a letter saying she felt she was in danger and thought that Prince Charles was plotting an “accident” so he could marry someone else.
+The Telegraph noted that Burrell insists that the princess wrote him a letter saying she felt she was in danger and thought that now-King Charles was plotting an “accident” so he could marry someone else.
 Burrell did not reveal the contents of the note he said Diana sent him until 2003.

 “This particular phase in my life is the most dangerous — my husband is planning ‘an accident’ in my car, brake failure, and serious head injury in order to make the path clear for him to [remarry],” the letter allegedly written by Diana read.